 The architectural plan of the center is an inspiration of the original city plan of Jaipur which was conceived by Maharaja Jai Singh, the second, in the mid 17th century.
 Being a scholar, mathematician, and astronomer, Maharaja Jai Singh had articulated his city plan based on the Shilpa Shastras having its root in the ancient Vedic mandala of nine squares or houses representing the nine planets (including two imaginary ones Ketu and Rahu).
 The concept of nine squares or the ‘Navagraha’ forms as the fundamental principle in the planning and allocation of spaces, function, and character of the Kala Kendra.

 Each square corresponds to a particular planet of the ‘Navagraha’ and the attributes of each planet have been used to dictate the functionality of each square and also the style of architectural design implemented in each of the squares.
 Taking a few examples; the library is located at the square corresponding to planet Mercury or Budh which has been traditionally attributed with the quality of knowledge.
 The theatre corresponds to the house of Venus or ‘Shukra’ representing the arts.
 The central square is a void, representing the ‘Nothing which is Everything’.
 The external walls are marked by the placement of the astronomical symbol of each planet through cut-out openings.
 Each square is of dimension 30 m x 30 m x 8 m in height.
-The various spaces described by the plan involve Library, printmaking studio, museum, terracotta gallery, Chaturdik gallery, Sukriti gallery, Surekha gallery, Parjit-1 gallery, Parjit-2 gallery, workshops, cafeteria, guest house, open-air theatre, theatre, and Shilpagram.
+The various spaces described by the plan involve the Library, printmaking studio, museum, terracotta gallery, Chaturdik gallery, Sukriti gallery, Surekha gallery, Parjit-1 gallery, Parjit-2 gallery, workshops, cafeteria, guest house, open-air theatre, theatre, and Shilpagram.

 The architectural expression of the interiors